zhangchuheng123/Reinforcement-Implementation/README.md

 This projects
 * uses pytorch package
-* implements every algorithm independently in one file
+* implements different algorithms independently in seperate files
 * is written in simplest style
 * tries to follow the original paper and reproduce their results